Charles Seymour Wright - Physicist

-He applied to Scott for the Terra Nova was was initially rejected so walked the 65 miles from Cambridge to London to see Scott in person at which point he was accepted.
+He applied to Scott for the Terra Nova expedition and was was initially rejected so walked the 65 miles from Cambridge to London to see Scott in person at which point he was accepted.
 Sometimes known as "Silas" from his middle name.

 In Antarctica, Wright carried out numerous experiments and observations on the physics of ice and snow, gravity, the aurora and magnetism, he also assisted in meteorology.

-On the 1st of November 1911 he set off with the Southern Party to the South Pole, like all of those present, he hoped to be one of those chosen to go with Scott to the pole but was part of the first support party sent back with around 300 miles to go.
+On the 1st of November 1911 he set off with the Southern Party to the South Pole initially leading a pony called Chinaman, like all of those present, he hoped to be one of those chosen to go with Scott to the pole but was part of the first support party sent back on the 22nd of December 1911 with around 300 miles to go.